fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 ignore 'weird' mannerisms from people and downplay unfavourable ones for their achievements on paper.

+The other two points he still makes in this chapter are that there are a massive amount of assholes everywhere, and that the best way to measure a character is to see how a Person treats both people above and below herself.

 ---

 ## 2 The Damage Done: Why Every Workplace Needs The Rule

+First, he reiterates that they are literally everywhere, this time with a lot of numbers, stats.
+And they mainly damage their surroundings through small inconveniences for everyone they interact with, generally demotivating people and putting them psyochological pressure, which results in them having a statistically significant higher rate of illness.

+He then makes a really convincing point of 'people do not really quit their jobs, they quit managers and environments' - the average turnover rate is about 5%, but for environments with asshole-managers it is up to 25% each year.

+But, they are not the only ones suffering, especially asshole-managers suffer from the following symptoms:
+- Demotivated teams, reducing effectivity
+- Nitpicking and small 'revenge' on them (they obvously do not notice)
+- They frequently have new people to teach, reducing overall productivity
+- They are getting fired more frequently as well, meaning a search for another job ...
+- If someone out of the team, or maybe on social media gets to know about it, there is a social fallout which might influence the stock market or your ability to stay as a manager
+- Your team only tries to prevent getting blamed, no effort is made to actually solve the problems at hand
+- They will not have the best canditates applying either, because a lot of people get to know about bad managers from other employees social life

+What I was thinking about when reading the 'revenge'-part was something I read about the military somewhere (I cannot seem to find the source, contact me if you know where it is from exactly!):
+> if you respect your boss, do what he means, if you don't, do what he says

+Anyways, frequently searching and hiring new people is a lot of effort and thus money, even excluding the time needed to get them up to speed within the company.

+He then explains the 'snowstorm-indicator', basically a measure for how much people actually like working at their current job; Effectively it is the proportion of people coming to work even though they would have had a simple excuse (e.g. a snowstorm happening right now).

+Assholes, especially as managers tend to require more effort, time and energy from everyone surrounding them for the same results.
+But since everyone else deserving credit is being held down by them, they seem much better than they are.

+What follows is a very long list of potential 'money losing' actions and ways they do or are subject to, effectively costing the company money.
+This might allow you to calculate the cost of someone behaving as an asshole in your company.

+---

 ## 3 How to Implement the Rule, Enforce it, and Keep it Alive

+---

 ## 4 How to Stop Your "Inner Jerk" From Getting Out
 ## 5 When Assholes Reign: Tips for Surviving Nasty People and Workplaces
 ## 6 The Virtues of Assholes